skolenik/svyset_manifesto/README.md

 However, most users in practice would use one round of ESS.
 In that case, the country report files contain details on how fieldwork (including sampling) was conducted.
 One good aspect of the European Social Survey is that the users are explicitly warned that data need to be weighted when data are downloaded from the ESS website.
 However, there isn't an accompanying warning about using the sample design variables for variance estimation as well.

 4. **Are examples of specific syntax for performing correct design-based analyses provided?**
 No.

 5. **Are examples of analyses need for addressing specific substantive questions provided?**
-There are a few examples of data management code, but not including analysis syntax.
+There are a few examples of data management code, but not of the complex survey analysis syntax.

 6. **(Bonus) Is an executive summary of the sample design provided?**
 There is an executive summary that describes the basic sampling methodology.